|

 there will be an announcement on local radio ( either Radio Devon or Heart

 FM ) so please tune in for information.
-Many of our families

 live some distance from the school and this has obvious implications for